Washingtonwei/use-case-style-guide/use-case-templates/README.md

   <tr>
     <td>Preconditions:</td>
     <td style="width: 80%; text-align: left" colspan="3">
       PRE-1.
-The User is logged into the system. <br />
+The User is logged into the System. <br />
       PRE-2.
 The User has the "create" privilege.
-See Business Rules of this use case. <br />
+See the Business Rules of this use case. <br />
       PRE-3.
 If this <em>&lt;whatever&gt;</em> is a dependent object, in other words, cannot exist by itself, the dependency object must exist